gospel-desk/www.logstown.com/well-done-o-christ/index.md

 us to salvation, and wholly active in carrying us forward from it.
 Our bare, stark acceptance is all that is in our hands—simultaneously everything for us, and yet so close to nothing.
-Wonderously, Christ is _grateful_ to us for our utterly passive acceptance, for this nearly-nothing!
+Wonderously, Christ is _grateful_ to us for our utterly passive acceptance, for our nearly-nothing!
 Glory to Him!

 O Christ our God, lead us to repentance.
 Give us Grace to accept.
 Smash the idols in our life, in our households and neighborhoods, our cities and nations!